MicrosoftDocs/azure-dev-docs/articles/java/sdk/azure-sdk-library-package-index.md

 # Azure SDK for Java libraries

 The Azure SDK for Java is composed of many libraries - one for each Azure service.
-On top of this, there are libraries designed to integrate into open source projects, such as Spring, to provide Azure-specific support.
-All Azure SDK for Java libraries are [designed to work together cohesively](java-sdk-overview.md) and provide an excellent developer experience.
-This is achieved through a common set of concepts, including [HTTP pipelines](java-sdk-http-client-pipeline.md), [identity and authentication](java-sdk-identity.md), and [logging](java-sdk-logging-overview.md).
+Additionally, there are libraries designed to integrate with open-source projects, such as Spring, to provide Azure-specific support.
+All Azure SDK for Java libraries are designed to work together and provide a cohesive developer experience, as described in [Use the Azure SDK for Java](java-sdk-overview.md).
+The SDK achieves this cohesion through a common set of concepts, including [HTTP pipelines](java-sdk-http-client-pipeline.md), [identity and authentication](java-sdk-identity.md), and [logging](java-sdk-logging-overview.md).

-The tables below show all libraries that exist in the Azure SDK for Java, linking out to all relevant repositories and documentation.
-To keep up to date with the Azure SDKs, consider following the [@AzureSDK](https://twitter.com/azuresdk) Twitter account, and the [Azure SDK blog](https://devblogs.microsoft.com/azure-sdk/).
+The following tables show all libraries that exist in the Azure SDK for Java.
+These tables provide links to all relevant repositories and documentation.
+To keep up to date with the Azure SDKs, consider following the [@AzureSDK](https://twitter.com/azuresdk) Twitter account and the [Azure SDK blog](https://devblogs.microsoft.com/azure-sdk/).

 [Libraries using azure-core](#libraries-using-azure-core)